streamthoughts/jikkou/docs/content/en/docs/User Guide/Kafka Connect/Resources/connector.md

   -V, --version           Print version information and exit.
 ```

-(The output from your current Jikkou version may be different than the above example.)
+(The output from your current Jikkou version may be different from the above example.)

 ### Examples